How to find us:

 We are also open at other times throughout the year for organised visits - schools, leisure and social groups.
 Days and dates are on request and admission is free.

 For more details and information contact:

-Brief history of the Lock cottages, now the HQ for the Erewash Canal Preservation and Development Association (ECPDA)
+Brief history of the Lock cottages, which was used in the early years of the Erewash Canal Preservation and Development Association (ECPDA) as their HQ.

-Upon learning in 1968 that it was planned to demolish the last lock cottages on the canal, i.e. Sandiacre lock cottages and toll house, the ECPDA committee investigated the possibility of obtaining a lease to use the cottages as Headquarters and a base for operations.
+Upon learning in 1968 that it was planned to demolish the last lock cottages on the canal, i.e. Sandiacre lock cottages and toll house, the ECPDA committee investigated the possibility of obtaining a lease to use the cottages.

 Early efforts met with little success.
 A planning application was refused, so an appeal was lodged.
 A letter written to Sir Frank Price, Chairman of British Waterways Board, obtained through his intervention, a much more helpful attitude and in 1969 the ECPDA was granted permission to use the Sandiacre cottages and toll house as their meeting rooms for one year.

 Although final necessary arrangements were expected to be completed in September, the Association didn't get the keys until 1 December 1969.

 In May 1986 the List of Buildings of Special Architectural or Historic Interest was revised to include the lock chamber and bridge on the Erewash Canal and the cottages and toll house.
 They are now listed as Grade 2 buildings.